cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.md

-# Deploy Cloud Application Platform - Cloud Foundry #
+---
+title: Deploying Cloud Foundry with BOSH
+---

 These instructions follow the steps taken in the [deploying BOSH with Micro BOSH](deploying_bosh_with_micro_bosh.html) section.